-Puma launches from the USCGC Icebreaker Healy north of Oliktok Point, AK, during 2015 Joint Search & Rescue Exercise conducted with other manned and unmanned aircraft.
-Source: USCG

 Unmanned Aircraft Systems

-www.uas.noaa.gov

 More Program Highlights

 UAS Observations Support Flood Forecasting

 With support from the Northern Gulf Institute, UASs are being flown over river basins to provide forecasters and scientists critical information to improve flood warnings.
-The Puma and Altavian UAS were used from 2013-16 to construct detailed maps of the Pearl River Basin and the Grand Bay National Estuarine Research Reserve.
+The Puma and Altavian UAS were used from 2013-17 to construct detailed maps of the Pearl River Basin and the Grand Bay National Estuarine Research Reserve.

 UAS Collaborates With Small Business Innovation Research Program

 New activities funded through the Small Business Innovation Research (SBIR) program are helping NOAA explore future novel applications of UAS.
 Projects include development of new methods to measure the heat flux between the ocean and atmosphere with the development of a new, inexpensive air-launched UAS capable of collecting accurate moisture and temperature measurements.
-Another project is investigating more efficient ways of collecting highly precise gravity measurements through integration of new instrumentation on the Centaur Optionally Piloted Aircraft.
+Another project is investigating more efficient ways of collecting highly precise gravity measurements through integration of new instrumentation on the Centaur Optionally Piloted Aircraft, and has been commercialized.
 Other platforms currently used within NOAA UAS demonstrations had their development partially supported through SBIR projects.

 What's Next for UAS?

 NOAA's UAS program is working to advance the technological readiness of UAS systems and build capability for their application across the agency.
-Several new concepts have been proposed including: - Collecting detailed observations low in the atmosphere in support of understanding and forecasting convective continental storms - Evaluating methods to employ UAS in the rapid response to natural disasters - Advancing the capability of vertical take off and landing UAS for wildlife monitoring and other applications - Employing UAS to collect detailed measurements of air quality Research Partnerships The NOAA UAS program is working with a large and diverse range of partners to demonstrate the utility of the technology for the agency.
+Several new concepts have been proposed including:

+- Collecting detailed observations low in the atmosphere in support of understanding and forecasting convective continental storms - Evaluating methods to employ UAS in the rapid response to natural disasters - Advancing the capability of vertical take off and landing UAS for wildlife monitoring and other applications - Employing UAS to collect detailed measurements of air quality

+Research Partnerships

+The NOAA UAS program is working with a large and diverse range of partners to demonstrate the utility of the technology for the agency.
 The partners are composed of all the line offices across NOAA, other Federal agencies from both the civilian community and Department of Defense, numerous academic institutions, and a large number of industry representatives.
 These partnerships have been instrumental in achieving the results to date and will remain critical moving into the future.